On this page Laura King, CHT, NLP, Life Coach will answer common questions about hypnosis, and debunk common myths about hypnosis.

 How long has hypnosis been around?

 Hypnosis has been around as long as the human mind has been around.
-Daydreaming or staring into a campfire and letting thoughts drift are both forms of hypnosis.
+Daydreaming or staring into a campfire and letting one’s thoughts drift are both forms of hypnosis.
 Hypnosis was not named “hypnosis” until the mid-1800’s when the Scottish surgeon James Braid coined the term “neuro-hypnotism”.
-Braid based his work on the practice of Franz Mesmer called “mesmerism” and his followers, particularly that of Abbé Faria who introduced oriental hypnotism to the European community in the early 19th century.
-Abbé Faria, or Abbot José Custódio de Faria, was a Goan Catholic monk who was one of the pioneers of the scientific study of hypnotism.
-He departed from Franz Mesmer’s work that was based on “animal magnetism”.
-Faria recognized the results of the method to be the power of suggestion.
+Braid based his work on the practice of Franz Mesmer called “mesmerism” and his follower’s work, particularly that of Abbé Faria who introduced oriental hypnotism to the European community in the early 19th century.
+Abbé Faria, or Abbot José Custódio de Faria, was a Goan Catholic monk who was one of the pioneers of the scientific study of hypnotism, he eventually departed from Franz Mesmer’s work that was based on “animal magnetism” to his own direction of study.

 Let’s Throw Light on the Common Myths about Hypnosis!